cloudspace/play_framework_tutorial/README.md

   - in memory, file based, postgre
 - validations in models don't work if you have multiple forms
 - parsing json doesn't work in java
+- creating and managing evolutions
+  - how to stop an evolution from editing

 controllers
 - making a controller action save and update